- Home

 Using a pre-payment meter can help some customers to budget better.

 If you are in arrears, some companies provide grants to support you to get back on track with fuel payments.
-If you are struggling with energy debt, get in touch with our financial support team who can help.
+If you are struggling with energy debt, get in touch with our financial inclusion team who can help.

 Water rates

-Call us on 0345 141 4663 and ask to be referred to our financial inclusion team.
+- Call 0345 141 4663 and ask to speak with our financial inclusion team

 FAQs